Guild Wars 2

 Guild Wars 2 is a free-to-play fantasy-themed MMORPG developed by ArenaNet and is the sequel to the first Guild Wars.
 The game features an expansive and dynamic world that changes based on the player’s actions.

-Type: F2P MMORPG (Expansion must be bought)
+Type: F2P MMORPG (paid expansions)

 Release Date: August 28, 2012